Alejandra Mantiñan, Legend of the Tango

 A post by Bali Tango in Paradise lists Alejandra's partners as well as her achievements:

-“It's hard to imagine a woman who has danced with more A-listers than her.
-Check out the list for yourself: Fabian Salas, Gustavo Russo, Leandro Oliver, Gabriel Misse, Osvaldo Zotto, Juan Carlos Copes, Juan Corvalan, Omar Ocampo, Mariano 'Chicho' Frumboli, Pablo Veron, Martin Ojeda, Horacio Godoy, Diego ' El Pajaro' Riemer, Leandro Palou, Aoniken Quiroga, Mariano Otero, Guillermo Salvat, Gregorio Garrido...
+"It's hard to imagine a woman who has danced with more A-listers than she has.
+Check out the list for yourself: Fabian Salas, Gustavo Russo, Leandro Oliver, Gabriel Misse, Osvaldo Zotto, Juan Carlos Copes, Juan Corvalan, Omar Ocampo, Mariano 'Chicho' Frumboli, Pablo Veron, Martin Ojeda, Horacio Godoy, Diego' El Pajaro' Riemer, Leandro Palou, Aoniken Quiroga, Mariano Otero, Guillermo Salvat, Gregorio Garrido...

 Alejandra Mantiñan has performed in over 340 cities around the world, starring in the Show Tango Pasión for fourteen years, and has also shared the stage with the live orchestras of Osvaldo Pugliese, Horacio Salgán, Mariano Mores, Jośe Basso and Sexteto Mayor.”